for Veterans and the Public

 Focusing on a safe, comfortable place can help you to feel less stress, and sometimes it can lessen the pain or side effects from HIV or the medicines you are taking.

-You can ask your VA doctor where you can learn more about visualization.
+You can ask your VA provider where you can learn more about visualization.
 There are classes you can take, and there are self-help tapes that you can listen to that lead you through the process.
 See the links at the end of this guide.